ez-kowal/one_file/README.md

 # one_file
-In this repository i upload all my small projects and scripts that i make.
-Its a collection of scripts and small projects i made for fun or to learn a new library or some other reason, so pls dont expect the best quality code here.
+The prupose fro this repository is to store all my one file project and small scripts i make. the scripts i upload aren't commentet propetly (i do plan to comment them when i get time to do it) Also some of the scripts aren't the best quality.
 <br><br>
-i will provide a short description about every script btw.
+Under Here a provide a short description of every script/small project.
+In some of them there's pictures.
 <br><br>